Severe Storm Potential Could Climb By Late Week | Weather.com

 (MORE: Atmospheric River To Soak The Southeast, Including Florida)

-Instead of bulging north, a southward plunge of the jet stream will carve into the West.
+Instead of bulging north as has been common over the last few days, a southward plunge of the jet stream will carve into the West by Tuesday.
 In this pattern, warm and humid air eventually streams north from the Gulf into the Plains under that active jet stream.
 It's a setup more favorable for severe thunderstorms this time of year in the nation's heartland.

 One uncertain thing is how fast and strong the humid air's push northward in the Plains will be.
-That's because the stuck low in the Southeast mentioned earlier could temporarily squash the northward surge of this humid air from the Gulf.
+That's because of a stuck low pressure system in the Southeast that could temporarily squash the northward surge of this humid air from the Gulf.

 (MORE: Classic Ingredients For Widespread Severe Weather)